What is the purpose of the local area analyses?

-Each analysis provides an overview of a local government area (LGA), including the size of the households, the number of bedrooms, housing typologies, age of the stock and demand.
+Each analysis provides an overview of our housing stock in the local government area (LGA), including household sizes, number of bedrooms, housing types, age of the stock and demand.

-The analyses provide a foundational data source to enable all parts of Government and industry to work together to plan and deliver more social housing for vulnerable people.
+The analyses are a vital source of data that enables all areas of government and our industry partners to work together to plan and deliver more social housing for people who need it.

 They are intended to stimulate discussion and the sharing of ideas.